-NOTE If using switching module inputs, make sure the front panel INPUTS switch is set to the REAR position (in).
-If using the front panel inputs, the switch must be in the FRONT position (out).

-- 1. Select the desired measurement function and an appropriate range setting. - 2.
-Apply the signal to be relayed to a switching channel input or to the front panel inputs.

-NOTE For the Model 7700 switching module, channels 21 and 22 are available for DCI and ACI.
+- NOTE If using switching module inputs, make sure the front panel INPUTS switch is set to the REAR position (in).
+If using the front panel inputs, the switch must be in the FRONT position (out). - 1.
+Select the desired measurement function and an appropriate range setting. - 2.
+Apply the signal to be relayed to a switching channel input or to the front panel inputs. - NOTE For the Model 7700 switching module, channels 21 and 22 are available for DCI and ACI.
 Channels 1 through 20 are available for all other functions.

-- 3. If using a switching module, use the ◀ or ▶ key to select (close) the input channel.
-If using the front panel inputs (FRONT inputs selected), it does not matter if a switching channel is closed. - 4.
-Press the REL key to set the rel value.
-The display will zero and the REL annunciator will turn on. - Apply the signal to be measured.
+- 4. Press the REL key to set the rel value.
+The display will zero and the REL annunciator will turn on. - 5.
+Apply the signal to be measured.